 As mentioned above, dog owners also have defenses protected by the law, and victims should be aware that laws exist that protect dog owners from frivolous or unfair lawsuits.
 ARS 11-1027 protects dog owners in situations where the dog was provoked into attacking the bite victim.
 If you did something that could reasonably be believed to provoke a dog, like beating the dog, poking it, or attacking the dog's owner, then a court of law may not allow you to collect compensation from the dog's owner.
 If you were trespassing on the property of the dog owner at the time of the attack, you may also be precluded from collecting compensation.
 This is part of the law that works to prevent homeowners from being held liable in situations where injuries occur to individuals who are unlawfully on their property.
 This is also part of the law where dog owners will try to use to be held not responsible for someone else's injuries caused by their dog.

-If you were recently attacked by a dog, you likely will need an attorney to help you make some decisions regarding your recovery and your legal options.
+If you were recently attacked by a dog or your loved one died in a fatal animal attack, you likely will need an attorney to help you make some decisions regarding your recovery and your legal options.
 Dog attack cases are complex in almost every sense, and it is very rare that the homeowner's insurance company, and the legal representatives of the dog owner will make things easy for you when moving forward with your case.
 In most cases, the dog owner and their representatives will try to convince you to accept a low settlement, or will bully you into accepting a low settlement.

-Tucson dog bite lawyers can help make your settlement successful by making sure of the following:
+Tucson dog bite lawyers can help make your settlement successful by making sure of the following things take place:

 - Collect witness statements from individuals who saw what happened and can attest to the liability of the dog owner in the attack

 - Collect evidence of the attack and your injuries including your medical records, photos of your injuries, information regarding the history of the dog (including if the dog has bit other people in the past) and more